In September 1972, the White House Special Files Unit was created within the White House complex

 Sensitive materials created prior to 1972 were removed from selected White House Central Files: Subject Files and from selected White House Central Files: Staff Member and Office Files, and transferred to the Special Files.
 Any potentially sensitive materials created after 1972 were placed directly into the Special Files.

-[See Also: Nixon Presidential Returned Materials Collection: White House Special Files and Nixon Presidential Returned Materials Collection: White House Special Files: Contested Materials]
+[See Also: Nixon Presidential Returned Materials Collection: White House Special Files: Contested Materials and digitized Nixon Presidential Returned Materials Collection: White House Special Files]

 Sensitive Files Moved from the White House Central Files